-This guide gives you practical keto breakfast ideas you’ll actually want to eat—plus tips to prep fast and stay on track.
+This guide gives you practical keto breakfast ideas you'll actually want to eat, plus tips to prep fast and stay on track.
+It's part of our full collection of easy keto recipes, so once you nail breakfast, you'll find plenty more.
 Let me show you how easy mornings can be.

 Why You'll Love These Breakfast Ideas